 - Enhanced user experience.
 Mobile devices that incorporate security technologies can provide users with a seamless and hassle-free experience.
 For example, biometric authentication can eliminate the need for complex passwords and make the payment process more convenient and faster.

 In summary, the use of security technologies is essential for mobile payment apps to protect sensitive financial information, prevent fraud and cyberattacks, build user trust, ensure regulatory compliance, and provide a better user experience.

 Security technologies in mobile payments

-- NFC – near field communication, or NFC, is a wireless data transfer method that allows other devices within close proximity to exchange data without an internet connection.
+NFC – near field communication, or NFC, is a wireless data transfer method that allows other devices within close proximity to exchange data without an internet connection.
 The technology is already being used for contactless credit card payments, but recently came back in the spotlight when it was introduced as a method of digitizing mobile payment software.
-In other words, NFC is a key pillar in the development of e-wallets or mobile payments.
+In other words, NFC is a key pillar in the development of mobile wallets.